Does Slovakia implement an autonomous sanctions regime?

 Does Slovakia have a licensing or authorisation system in place?

-Yes.
-The Act stipulates that if a special permission, consent or preceding consent is required in connection with the implementation of the international sanctions, then the Central bodies, as determined by the Act, are responsible to act and decide.
+The Slovak Act on implementation of International Sanctions stipulates that if a special permission, consent or preceding consent is required in connection with the implementation of the international sanctions the Central bodies, determined by the Act (see below their list and contact details), are responsible to act and decide.